-Students must submit their requests for transfer of credit, advanced standing, and supporting rationale for professional work experience credit to an academic administrator no later than within the third quarter of enrollment in their program.
+Students must submit their requests for transfer of credit, advanced standing, and supporting rationale for professional work experience credit to an academic administrator no later than within the third quarter of enrollment in their master's program, and at the end of the first quarter of enrollment in their post bachelor's certificate program.
 Within two weeks of their submission, a meeting will be scheduled with the program administration to determine the validity of the request, approval for submission, and a deadline for submitting additional documentation, if applicable.
-No requests will be considered that have not been qualified before the end of the third quarter of the student's master degree program.
+No requests will be considered that have not been qualified before the end of the third quarter of the student's master program or first quarter of a post-bachelor's certificate program.